ESPRider/MoveToNewFolder/README.md

-# Move to New Folder Utility 🗂️
+# Move to New Folder Utility with Advanced Features 🗂️

 A lightweight Windows tool to quickly move selected files into a new folder — right from the **Send To** menu or Explorer context menu.
 Skip the drag.
 Skip the copy.
 Just move your files directly with a right-click shortcut.